NFL to suspend Jameis Winston for allegedly grabbing female Uber driver's crotch, report says

 The NFL plans to suspend Tampa Bay Buccanneers quarterback Jameis Winston for the first three games of the 2018 regular season for violating the league's personal conduct policy, ESPN reported Thursday.

-The discipline stems from an incident in March 2016, in which a female Uber driver in Scottsdale, Ariz., claimed that Winston had grabbed her crotch.
+The sanction stems from an incident in March 2016, in which a female Uber driver in Scottsdale, Ariz., claimed that Winston grabbed her crotch.

-The report said that the league had not notified Winston of its official decision on a suspension and noted that the length of the punishment could increase or decrease.
+The report said that the league had not yet notified Winston of its official decision and noted that the length of the punishment could increase or decrease.
 NFL Media reported Thursday that Winston was "expected" to be suspended for "several" games.

 The NFL did not return Fox News' requests for comment.